Cris7777/MSiA423-Project-Repo/notebooks/README.md

 There are a lot more options so take a look through!

 ## Template Jupyter Notebook
-`template.ipynb` is a template Jupyter notebook that includes:
+`EDA and Model Training.ipynb` is a template Jupyter notebook that includes:
- * A set of regularly used package imports
+ * EDA on data distribution and skewness
- * Code that helps reference other parts of the directory structure (e.g. `dataplus()` prepends the data directory for data import)
+ * Code that implements Cross Validation to find best model parameters
- * Code that sets up a SQLAlchemy connection to MySQL
+ * Code that fits different models to data
- * Headings for stating notebook objectives, guiding questions, conclusions
+ * Summary of variable importance and model comparison